 - Datemaki (egg omelette): A sweet, yellow egg omelette for auspicious or sunny days ahead.

-All of these Japanese New Year food items need to be prepared prior to New Year’s Day.
-The first day of the year is, thankfully, considered a time of rest.
+All of these Japanese New Year food items need to be prepared before New Year’s Day.
+Thankfully, the first day of the year is considered a time of rest.

-Lucky for us, most Japanese markets in the United States sell pre-made osechi boxes containing all of the auspicious foods.
-You may need to pre-order but we’ve had good luck walking into markets on December 30 or 31 to pick up a box when need be.
+Luckily, most Japanese markets in the United States sell pre-made osechi boxes containing all of the auspicious foods.
+You may need to pre-order one, but we’ve had good luck walking into markets on December 30 or 31 to pick up a box when needed.
+Mitsuwa in San Diego typically has them, for example.

 It is also a tradition to send special New Year postcards in Japan, guaranteed for delivery on January 1.